 2. This committee shall be a consultant on ethics and legal questions for members of the Board on matters of existing policy and law.
-The committee shall avail itself of the advice of the NYSUT Legal Department and make his/her recommendations available to members and the Board.
+The committee shall avail itself of the advice of the NYSUT or another Association affiliate’s Legal Department and make his/her recommendations available to the membership and the Board.
 Members of this committee shall be available for counsel and/or representation in matters of individual and/or group grievances before the administration and/or Board of Education.
 The chairperson of this committee shall be a full voting member of the Board.

 3. The chairperson of this committee or any other member of this committee is prohibited from initiating any arbitration action in the name of the Association without prior approval of the Board.
 This shall not be construed as a restraint of the right of a member of this Association to receive assistance and representation in grievance matters.

 4. This committee is responsible for matters relating to ethics, grievance matters and legal rights of members.
 They shall be available to the members of this Association, members of the Board, and officers of this Association, for consultation and representation on the above mentioned matters.
 In any official representation on a grievance matter, at least two members of this committee must be present.
 Part of their responsibility is to keep abreast of the latest court rulings, commissioner decisions, and State Education Department opinions, rules and regulations.